 One of the key signs of a termite infestation is mud tubes.
 If you spot these dirt tunnels extending out of the ground and into any exterior holes or gaps, you should contact a pest control agency quickly.

 Spotting these tubes can confirm a subterranean termite infestation, but you may not see these signs for other termite species.
-If you don’t spot these tubes but have other early warning signs of termites, you could have another type of termite invading your home.
+If you don’t spot these tubes but have other indications of termites, you could have another species invading your home.

 Large Mounds of Termite Droppings

-Also called frass, termite droppings are an indication that pests live within your walls.
+Also called frass, termite droppings are a signal that pests live within your walls.
 Drywood termites are notorious for forcing their droppings out of their nest and onto your floors as they dig through the wood.